He walks!

 Sprint Planner Helper – Session 21

 I’m back!
-After doing a detour through the sample chapter of the upcoming ASP.NET MVC book (lovingly called “The four faces”, i heard…) I now feel ready to go on.
+After doing a detour through the sample chapter of the upcoming ASP.NET MVC book (lovingly called “The Four Faces,” I heard…), I now feel ready to continue.

-And I learned a few things by that sample chapter; about ASP.NET MVC, yes but also I saw some flaws of my DDD-ing, especially in the use of the Repository pattern.
+I learned a few things from that sample chapter—not just about ASP.NET MVC but also about some flaws in my DDD-ing, especially in the use of the Repository pattern.

-By using it you can defer the execution of the actual database query until the client calls.
-Which means that the query will be fine tuned with all the parameters that the client has includes (such as Take, Sort etc.).
-(For a much better explanation see this.)
+By using IQueryable, you can defer the execution of the actual database query until the client calls, which means that the query will be fine-tuned with all the parameters that the client includes (such as Take, Sort, etc.).
+For a much better explanation see this.

 The NerdDinner example uses the MOQ-framework for mocking some authentication mechanism.